How would you define your style?

 My ceremony and reception are at two different locations, is there a travel fee?

 There is no restrictions on the number of locations or time.
 Typically weddings centralized to one location can be covered in 7-8 hours and weddings that take place over multiple locations may require 9-10 or more hours of coverage.
-I have been in the business long enough to know what amount of coverage is needed for particular events so please consult with me while developing your wedding timeline.
+We have been in the business long enough to know what amount of coverage is needed for particular events so please consult with us while developing your wedding timeline.

 We absolutely love your photos, but what we want is not in our budget, are your prices flexible?